UnitexGramLab/unitex-core/README.md

 User's Manual (in PDF format) is available in English and French (more translations are welcome).
 You can view and print them with Evince, downloadable [here](https://wiki.gnome.org/Apps/Evince/Downloads).
-The latest on-line version of the User's Manual is accessible [here](http://releases.unitexgramlab.org/latest-stable/man/).
+The latest version of the User's Manual is accessible [here](http://releases.unitexgramlab.org/latest-stable/man/).

 ## Support